-- 1) Professional Standing, Recognition and Professional Certification.
-The series of courses listed for the CSHO's first three years provide a foundation for proficiency.
-Those CSHOs who choose to work toward a high level of knowledge and skill are encouraged to continue to attend technical courses.
+1. Professional Standing, Recognition and Professional Certification.
+The series of courses required for Phase 1 of the CSHO's first three years provide a foundation for proficiency.
+The Phase 2 required technical courses provide a higher level of knowledge and skill in order for the CSHOs to more effectively fulfill OSHA's mission.
+Those CSHOs who choose to work toward a higher level of knowledge and skill are encouraged to continue attending technical courses.
 While professional certification is an important career milestone, it is not the only path to gaining professional standing or recognition.
-CSHOs that complete new, complex or difficult assignments expand their capabilities and broaden their role as a safety and health professional inside and outside the OSH Division - 2) Role of Individual Development Plans.
-An Individual Development Plan (IDP) is an active plan to help the CSHO achieve organizational and career goals.
-IDPs must be updated annually during the annual final evaluation and serve as a tool to provide documentation for each CSHO to chart and monitor their own progress toward developmental goals.
-An IDP can help a CSHO: - a) Achieve and enhance the level of knowledge and skills required to achieve the functional competencies of a CSHO. - b) Build expertise as an OSH Division safety and health professional.
+CSHOs that complete new, complex or difficult assignments expand their capabilities and broaden their role as a safety and health professional inside and outside the OSH Division.
+2. Role of Individual Development Plans.
+An IDP is an active plan to help the CSHO achieve organizational and career goals.
+IDPs must be updated annually during the final annual evaluation and serve as a tool to provide documentation for each CSHO to chart and monitor their own progress toward developmental goals.
+An IDP can help a CSHO: - a.
+Achieve and enhance the level of knowledge and skills required to achieve the functional competencies of a CSHO. - b.
+Build expertise as an OSH Division safety and health professional. - c.
+Continue professional development throughout their career.
+3. IDPs for the Initial Three-Year Period.
+Appendices A and B serve as guidelines for district supervisors to select appropriate training outlined by this OPN during the first three years.
+The IDP should reflect: